Preparing & Arriving For Your Tattoo

 How should I prepare?

-We recommend wearing lose-fitting comfortable clothing that is able to expose the tattoo area.
-We also ask you to be mindful that ink and other fluids may get onto your clothing, so please don’t wear your Sunday best!
+Wear lose-fitting comfortable clothing that is able to expose the tattoo area.
+Be mindful that ink and other fluids may get onto your clothing, so please don’t wear your Sunday best!

 But my artist hasn’t sent my design?!